whg-training/statistics-course/Genes/practicals/Genes across species/Converting_gff_to_sqlite.md

 etc.

 This combination of between-language interoperability and flexible querying are the main reasons to write this script in the first place.
-If you're happy always working in one language (e.g. python), then you might well never bother with this.
+There's another advantage which has to do with controlling memory and that we'll [come back to later](Counting_genes_2.md).
+Still, you might find you are happy to keep working in python, in which case you might not need this.

-**Warning:** Also check the output file size.
+**Warning:** Do check the output file size.
 For big organisms it can get quite big quite fast.

 ## Job not done yet